Music Theory

 Of the 167 songs The Beatles wrote for their 13 studio albums, about a half reveal chord progressions that follow tonal theory.
 The harmonic analysis of these compositions clearly identifies the six diatonic modes as well as their modifications used by The Beatles in their diverse music.

 Predictably, The Beatles utilized Ionian and Aeolian modes most frequently as the two generally dominate classical and pop music due to their structural versatility.
 The Mixolydian and Dorian modes appear less often in The Beatle's output, and the same can be said about the harmonic minor and harmonic major scales.
-Phrygian and Lydian modes can be considered the rarest since the band used each of them only once.
+Phrygian and Lydian modes can be considered the rarest.

 The harmonic structure of Things We Said Today—the only Beatles song featuring Phrygian chords—is detailed in this article.